zeebe-io/enhancements/ZEP008-hot-backup.md

 ##### Edge cases due to concurrent snapshots and compaction

 While taking the backup, the available snapshot has `processedPosition >= checkpointPosition`.
-This would mean that we cannot take a valid backup, because there is not way to retrieve a state that represents the checkpoint until the checkpoint command.
+This would mean that we cannot take a valid backup, because there is no way to retrieve a state that represents the checkpoint until the checkpoint command.

 In this there are two scenarios that can happen:

 1. The available snapshot is after the `checkpointPosition`.
-That s`napshotId.processedPosition > checkpointPosition`.
+That `snapshotId.processedPosition > checkpointPosition`.
 2. The available snapshot was started at a position before `checkpointPosition`, but was taken in parallel to the backup process.
 In this case `snapshotId.processedPosition < checkpointPosition`.
 But since the snapshot is taken concurrently, the actual `processedPosition` in the state is > `checkpointPosition`.

 To prevent case 1, we fail the backup if `snapshotId.processedPosition >= checkpointPosition`.

 In case 2, it is difficult to find the actual `processedPosition` in the snapshot without opening the database.
-Hence to be safe, we abort the snapshot if  `snapshotId.processedPosition <= checkpointPosition < lastWrittenPosition`.
+Hence, to be safe, we abort the snapshot if  `snapshotId.processedPosition <= checkpointPosition < lastWrittenPosition`.
 This means that we abort any snapshot that is taken in parallel to a backup.
 This is not ideal, but it is a simple solution to prevent inconsistencies.

 ##### Failure scenarios